joshlangner/ejspeed/README.md

 * Ability to set data context within partials
 * Supports a variety of template tags, including `<%`, `{{`, and `[%`.
 Default is `<%`.
 * Built-in template loading, or use pre-served elements (see example)
+* Standalone - Not dependent on any other libraries

 ### On the Roadmap